waris0xff/India-Space-Academy-Internship/Verification_&_Evaluation/README.md

 # Official Project Verification 📜

-This directory contains the formal documentation verifying the completion and evaluation of the Remote Sensing & GIS training program at the **India Space Academy**.
+This directory contains the formal documentation verifying the completion and evaluation of the Remote Sensing & GIS internship program at the **India Space Academy**.

 ## Contents
 * `Waris_Khan_ISA_Certificate.pdf`: Official certification of training completion.